OCAAlliance/ExtensionClasses/README.md

 ```
 Folder or File                        Contents
 --------------------------------------------------------------
-[contributorName(1)]-Contribution     Contributed files
+contributions                         Contribution folders
+contributions/[contributorName(1)]    Contribution folder
 ...
-[contributorName(n)]-Contribution     Contributed files
+contributions/[contributorName(n)]    Contribution folder

-License/                              Copy of Apache 2.0 license
+License.txt                           Copy of Apache 2.0 license
 ClassDescriptorSchema.json            JSON Schema for the class descriptor
 README.md                             Readme file
 --------------------------------------------------------------
 ```
 ## Contribution folders

 Each contributor has their own folder.
-The folder's name is the name of the entity that owns the content - an organization or an individual - or a reasonable short form of that name, followed by the text '-Contribution', e.g. **AES-Contribution**.
+The folder's name is the name of the entity that owns the content - an organization or an individual - or a reasonable short form of that name.

-Folder contents should be as follows:
+Contribution folder contents should be as follows:
 ```
 Folder or File                 Contents
 ---------------------------------------------------------------------------
-File(1)                               Class Descriptor or other file
+File(1)                        Class Descriptor or other file or subfolder
 ...
-File(n)                               Class Descriptor or other file
+File(n)                        Class Descriptor or other file or subfolder

 README.md                      Readme file - see below
 --------------------------------------------------------------------------
 ```
+In general,  the contents of a contribution folder may be structured in whatever way is appropriate for the contributed material.
+Specific content options are Class Descriptors, other files, subfolders, and the README file.

 ## Class Descriptors

 A class Descriptor is a file in JSON format that describes one or more AES70 classes or datatypes.
 A JSON schema that defines this format is on this repository's home page, **[here](../ClassDescriptorSchema.json)**.

+## Other Files
+The contribution folder can contain other relevant files - documentation, data, whatever.
+However, the inclusion of large files - videos, for example - is discouraged.
+Please provide links to such files instead.

+## Subfolders
+The contribution folder may contain subfolders as required.

 ## README File

 Each contribution README file should begin with information that appropriately identifies the contribution's owner and submitter.
 Suggested information items include: